thewtex/thesis/introduction/background_and_significance.rst

 transducer array elements during the transmit pulse.
 In B-Mode angular compounding, this gives a different instantiation of tissue speckle, which in can be averaged to improve image quality.
-In strain imaging, a different realization of tissue scattering is again made available, but the instantiation of the strain tensor is also obtained in a different coordinate system.
+In strain imaging, a different realization of tissue scattering is again made available, but the observation of the strain tensor is also obtained in a different coordinate system.
 This is advantageous since ultrasound image resolution in inherently highly anisotropic: resolution is inherently high along the axis of beam propation, but low lateral